bnb-chain/greenfield-docs/src/guide/storage-provider/run-book/run-testnet-SP-node.md

 ::: info
 Each storage provider will hold 4 different accounts serving different purposes:

-* Operator Account: Used to edit the information of the StorageProvider.
-At least 100+ BNB are required to pay transaction fees.
+* Operator Account(cold wallet): Used to edit the information of the StorageProvider.
+Please make sure it have enough BNB to deposit the create storage provider proposal(1 BNB) and pay the gas fee of EditStorageProvider transaction.
-* Funding Account: Used to deposit staking tokens and receive earnings.
+* Funding Account(hot wallet): Used to deposit staking tokens and receive earnings.
 It is important to ensure that there is enough money in this account, and the user must submit a deposit as a guarantee.
 At least 1000+ BNB are required for staking.
-* Seal Account: Used to seal the user's object.
-At least 100+ BNB are required to pay transaction fees.
+* Seal Account(hot wallet): Used to seal the user's object.
+Please make sure it have enough BNB to pay the gas fee of SealObject transaction.
-* Approval Account: Used to approve user's requests.
+* Approval Account(cold wallet): Used to approve user's requests.
 This account does not require holding BNB tokens.

 You can use the below command to generate a new account:
 ```